 People with disability and organizations that represent the interests of people with disabilities are encouraged to attend these meetings and events.

 Those who plan to attend a venue and require accommodations should notify the event organizers as soon as possible to allow time to make any additional special arrangements.

 The events listed below include rehabilitation and assistive technology shows and trade fairs, information and reports on health and disability events currently in progress, as well as news relating to previous events and happenings.

-Guidelines to Making Your Event Accessible to Persons with Disabilities:
+Guidelines to Make An Event Accessible to Persons with Disabilities